bitwiseworks/python-os2/Doc/reference/datamodel.rst

    .. note::

-      If the right operand's type is a subclass of the left operand's type and that subclass provides the reflected method for the operation, this method will be called before the left operand's non-reflected method.
+      If the right operand's type is a subclass of the left operand's type and that subclass provides a different implementation of the reflected method for the operation, this method will be called before the left operand's non-reflected method.
 This behavior allows subclasses to override their ancestors' operations.

 .. method:: object.__iadd__(self, other)
             object.__isub__(self, other)
             object.__imul__(self, other)
-            object.__idiv__(self, other)
+            object.__imatmul__(self, other)
             object.__itruediv__(self, other)
             object.__ifloordiv__(self, other)
             object.__imod__(self, other)